 Add 2 cups cooked lentils to the skillet, gently folding them in and warming.
-Season well with salt and pepper.
+Season again with salt and pepper.

-Add beets and splash with 2 tablespoons balsamic vinegar.
-Let vinegar cook down for just a couple minutes.
-Taste, and adjust salt.
-If it tastes bland at this point, it probably needs salt.
-Sprinkle with goat cheese and optional spring herbs.
+Add beets and splash with 1-2 tablespoons balsamic vinegar.
+Let vinegar cook down for just a couple minutes so it’s not so acidic.
+Sprinkle with goat cheese and herbs.
+Taste again, if it tastes bland it most likely needs salt.
 Serve immediately.

 Makes 2 extra hearty portions.